MrRobinOfficial/Guide-UnrealEngine/README.md

 ## Misc

-* `ASCII` or American Standard Code for Information Interchange – A character encoding standard for representing English (Latin) characters and symbols.
 * `API` or Application Programming Interface – An interface for connecting multiple isolated components.
 * `SDK` or Software Development Kit – A collection of software often needed for development in a specific platform.
 * `TDD` or Test-driven development - TDD is a software development process that is based on the repetition of a short development cycle: requirements are turned into specific test cases, and then the code is fixed so that the tests pass.